Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Implementation Details

 \subsection{wDiff-subMax}

-wDiff-subMax is an extension of Diff-subMax for the scenarios that link layer operations and data exchange (between the network and link layers) are not possible due to wifi firmware or driver restrictions or may not be preferable.
-Therefore, wDiff-subMax does not employ any scheduling mechanism, but the routing and flow control.
+wDiff-subMax is a heuristic designed as an extension of Diff-subMax for the scenarios that link layer operations and data exchange (between the network and link layers) are not possible due to Wi-Fi firmware or driver restrictions or may not be desired.
+Therefore, wDiff-subMax does not employ any scheduling mechanism, but only the routing and flow control.
 The flow control algorithm is the same as in Diff-Max.
-Yet, the routing algorithm is updated as explained in the next.
+Yet, the routing algorithm is updated as explained next.

-Eq.~(\ref{eq_stoc:routing}) requires per-flow queues as well as per-link queues for routing decision.
-If per-link queues are not available at the network layer, these parameters should be estimated. wDiff-subMax, window-based routing algorithm, implements Eq.~(\ref{eq_stoc:routing}) by estimating per-link queue sizes.
-In particular, the routing algorithm sends a window of packets, and receive acknowledgement (ACK) for each transmitted packet.
-The ACK mechanism has three functions: (i) carries per-flow queue size information, (ii) provides reliability, \ie packets which are not ACKed are re-transmitted, (iii) estimates per-link queue sizes.
-The algorithm works as follows.
+Per-flow queues as well as per-link queues are required in (\ref{eq_stoc:routing}) to make the routing decision.
+If per-link queues are not available at the network layer, the routing decision may not be efficient as there may be (uncontrolled) congestion in the link layer queues.
+In order to make the routing decisions efficiently, we propose a heuristic called wDiff-subMax.
+The main idea behind wDiff-subMax is to react to link layer congestion, while still implementing (\ref{eq_stoc:routing}).
+To achieve this, wDiff-subMax employs acknowledgement (ACK) mechanism and uses an additive increase/multiplicative decrease (AIMD) algorithm.

+wDiff-subMax labels each packet with a timestamp at the network layer.
+When a packet is received by the next hop, an ACK packet, echoing the timestamp of the packet, is transmitted back to the previous hop.
+The network layer of the previous hop receives ACKs and determines round trip time (RTT) for each packet. $RTT_{i,j}^{s}(t_{i}^{'k})$ is the average round trip time of the ACKs received in the last slot (\ie at slot $t_{i}^{'k-1}$), and $RTT_{i,j}^{s}$ is the average round trip time of the packets.